Hubble has released a new image of the Monkey Head Nebula to celebrate its 24th year in orbit.

 Nebulae are a favorite target for Hubble.
 Their colorful plumes of gas and fiery bright stars create ethereally beautiful pictures.

-The detail shown in this image lies within NGC 2174, a nebula which gets its more common name, the Monkey Head Nebula, from its curiously familiar shape when viewed in wide-field images.
+The detail shown in this image lies within NGC 2174, a nebula that gets its more common name, the Monkey Head Nebula, from its curiously familiar shape when viewed in wide-field images.

 In April of this year, the NASA/ESA Hubble Space Telescope will be celebrating 24 years of observing.
 To celebrate this milestone, the observatory is releasing a brand new image of part of NGC 2174, otherwise known as the Monkey Head nebula.
 This new Hubblecast episode showcases this beautiful image, which views a colorful region filled with young stars embedded within bright wisps of cosmic gas and dust.
 Credit: ESA/Hubble